Configuration Parameters

 # drweb-ctl cfset -r LinuxFirewall.RuleSet1

-When you use the drweb-ctl tool to edit the list of rules, enclose the text of your added rule into single or double quotes, and use backward slashes ('\') as escape characters before any double quotes within the text of the rule—if the text of the rule itself happens to contain double quotes.
+When you use the drweb-ctl tool to edit the rules, enclose the text of the <rule> rule to be added with single or double quotes, and use a backward slash (\) to escape quotes within the text of the rule.

-It is important to remember the following storage features of rules in RuleSet<i> variables of the configuration:
+It is important to remember the following aspects of storing rules in the RuleSet<i> configuration variables:

-The logging or rules does not allow for disjunction (logical “OR”) of conditions in the conditional part, so, in order to implement the logical “OR”, log the chain of rules with each rule having a disjunct-condition in its condition.
+Rules do not allow for disjunction (logical “OR”) of conditions in the conditional part, so, in order to implement the logical “OR”, construct a chain of rules with each rule having a disjunct-condition in its condition.

-To add an unconditional rule for skipping the connections (the Pass action) to the LinuxFirewall.RuleSet1 set, you only need to execute the following command:
+To add an unconditional skipping rule (the Pass action) to the LinuxFirewall.RuleSet1 rule set, run the following command:

 # drweb-ctl cfset -a LinuxFirewall.RuleSet1 'Pass'

-However, to remove this rule from the specified rule set, it is required to execute the following command:
+To remove this rule from the specified rule set, run the following command:

 # drweb-ctl cfset -e LinuxFirewall.RuleSet1 ' : Pass'

-To add the LinuxFirewall.RuleSet1 rule to the rule set that changes a path to standard templates for connections from unresolved addresses and performs blocking, it is necessary to execute the following command:
+To add the rule to change a path to standard templates for connections from forbidden addresses and block these connections to the LinuxFirewall.RuleSet1 rule set, run the following command:

 # drweb-ctl cfset -a LinuxFirewall.RuleSet1 'src_ip not in file("/etc/trusted_ip") : set http_template_dir = "mytemplates", Block'

-However, this command will add two rules to the specified set, so, in order to remove them from the set of rules, you need to execute two following commands:
+This command adds two rules to the specified rule set, so, in order to remove these rules, run these two commands:

 # drweb-ctl cfset -e LinuxFirewall.RuleSet1 'src_ip not in file("/etc/trusted_ip") : set http_template_dir = "mytemplates"'